lindycollection/www.lindycollection.com/_routines/tranky_doo.md

 The Tranky Doo was choreographed by [Frankie Manning](/historical_clips/frankie_manning/) while he was in the Congaroos.

 [Swungover has a good history](https://swungover.wordpress.com/2017/09/25/the-mysterious-history-of-the-tranky-doo/)

+And there's a bunch of writeup on the origins on [authenticjazzdance by Harri Heinila](https://authenticjazzdance.wordpress.com/2024/04/28/a-disputed-history-of-the-tranky-doo/).

 Frankie eventually created a variant which is now known as the [Frankie Doo](/_routines/frankie_doo.md).